 Wearing properly fitting shoes will keep this problem at bay.
 If you still notice the issue cropping up, examine the way you cut your toenails because sometimes this can be what creates the issue as well.
 When you trim, you should avoid cutting the toenails too short and make sure to trim so it’s curved in the corner of the nail.

 If you’re going to do home treatment, soak your feet in Epsom salt and massage the side of the nail that hurts to reduce inflammation.
 Never cut a notch in your nail or attempt any other bathroom surgery yourself.
 Call the experts at Kevin J. Powers, DPM, in Bloomington, IN, at (812) 333-4422 to help with your ingrown toenails or contact us using our online form.
-We have extended evening hours on Mondays until 7 PM.
 You can also find our office on Facebook!